 Access to reproductive healthcare, including safe and legal abortion, is as much an issue of gender justice as it is of economic and racial justice.
 New laws enacted due to the Supreme Court decision will particularly harm those living in economically challenging environments and communities of color – especially since individuals in these communities tend to have limited resources to access an out-of-state abortion.

 Bodily autonomy is a fundamental human right.

 Access to abortion, contraception, privacy, and bodily autonomy should be available to all people who can get pregnant.

 At Adasina, our investment strategy is designed to address intersectional social issues – aligned with ongoing and emerging social justice concerns.

 We develop our Public Equities Strategy by starting with the Adasina Social Justice Index (JUSTICE) – using more than 80 different portfolio metrics (or “ways of measuring”) that we call our comprehensive Social Justice Investment Criteria.
 These metrics address issues at the intersection of racial, gender, economic, and climate justice.
-Since our inception, we have always included reproductive rights as an investment criterion, resulting in divestment from companies that donate disproportionately to anti-choice politicians and those that influence policy negatively for women and reproductive freedoms.
+Since our inception, we have always included reproductive rights as an investment criterion, resulting in divestment from companies that donate disproportionately to anti-choice politicians and those that influence policy negatively for reproductive freedoms.
 Given the expanding political landscape, we also now identify and exclude companies that disproportionately contribute to political campaigns opposing civil and voting rights legislation – furthering our objective to evaluate investments through a broad intersectional lens across social issues.

 In addition to screening our own portfolios for issues related to reproductive rights, we work in a coalition with our Social Justice Partners to actively engage with corporations and drive policy changes.
 Adasina was an early signer of the Don’t Ban Equality statement – launched in 2019 in response to restricted access to comprehensive reproductive healthcare, including abortion.